quasarframework/quasar-starter-kit-app-extension/README.md

 # install the latest Quasar CLI version:
 $ npm install -g @quasar/cli

-# scaffold a new extension project with this CLI command
+# outside of a Quasar project folder,scaffold a new extension project
-# be sure you are outside of a regular Quasar project folder
+# with this CLI command
 $ quasar create my-extension --kit app-extension

 $ cd my-extension